Difference between revisions of "Zimbabwe Foundation for Education with Production (ZIMFEP)" - Pindula

 ==Books on ZIMFEP==

 Zimbabwe Foundation for Education with Production (ZIMFEP) is an organisation set up by the Ministry of Education and Culture in 1981 following Zimbabwe's independence.
 The organisation was mandated to carry out educational experiments to infuse the concept of Education with Production (EWP ) into the Zimbabwean school curriculum.
-The organsation was setup as a Non-Governmental Organization (NGO) depending on donations for its funding.
+The organisation was set up as a Non-Governmental Organization (NGO) depending on donations for its funding.

 According to some reports, it was "meant to build on the new forms of education which had been developed in schools for refugees in Mozambique and Zambia during the struggle"[1] for Zimbabwe's independence.

-ZIMFEP was set up as part of Education Minister Dr Dzingai Mutumbuka and the government drive for education with production.
+ZIMFEP was set up as part of Education Minister Dr Dzingai Mutumbuka and the government's drive for education with production.

 Books on ZIMFEP